 We don't even vaguely want hundreds of millions of auditors.
-How many universes do you want to control simultaneously, for heaven sakes?
+How many universes do you want to control simultaneously, for heaven's sakes?
 What kind of a thirst would this be?
 Probably there is a natural tolerance level for this much action in the field of knowledge, in terms of numbers of people applying same.
 I'm afraid that is the case.
 It doesn't mean that there's the sheep and the goats; it just means that you push a certain balance forward and it'll hit it after a while.

 And what is it?
 A guy per planet?
 A guy per town?
 What is it?
-It'll...
 It'll hit, somewhere along the line.
-It's got a chance of doing that, only If you become responsible for the group.
-Because it can't be a group unless every member in that group is responsible for the whole group.
+And it's got a chance of doing that only if you become responsible for the group, because it can't be a group unless every member in that group is responsible for the whole group.

-Somebody comes around to you, and they say, "You know, there's an auditor that - down the street... and so forth...
-I understand that uh... class so-and-so, Scientology, and... and we understand... and... and... class..."
-You see, you've got a wide open field.
+Somebody comes around to you, and they say, "You know, there's an auditor that down the street -- and so forth.
+I understand that class so-and-so, Scientology, and you understand, and -- and -class..."You see, you've got a wide-open field.
 You're not up against Dianeticists.
 There are a lot of Dianetic auditors around.
-You're not being rated as Dianetic Auditors.
-You're being rated as Scientologists.
-That's something else.
+You're not being rated as Dianetic auditors; you're being rated as Scientologists.
+They're something else.
 I don't care how snide anybody gets, I don't care how snide I get when I drape a flag to the effect that it doesn't work.

-Uh... the point is that you're not into that level of competition.
+The point is that you're not into that level of competition.
 You couldn't be into any level of competition at all, because there is no competition.
-There is no end of cannon-fodder.
-For your auditing phrases.
-No end of it.
-Any more than there's an end of mock-ups.
-But there is this, there is this: There's somebody coming to you and saying "That Scientologist down the street, so-and-so, and such-and-such, did this and did that."
-And such a thing as you having a pretty good idea maybe that Scientologist did.
-Beautiful girl, quiet auditing room, nobody else there... maybe he did.
-I don't advise you to go against every mores and that sort of thing, and support such a horribly terrible story as that... might have some slight grain of truth, all I ask you to do is to look at this preclear and say, "You happen to be talking about a member of my class."
+There is no end of cannon fodder for your auditing phrases -- no end of it -- any more than there's an end of mock-ups.
+But there is this, there is this: There's somebody coming to you and saying, "That Scientologist down the street, so-and-so and such and such, did this and did that"; and such a thing as you having a pretty good idea maybe that Scientologist did.
+Beautiful girl, quiet auditing room, nobody else there -- maybe he did.
+I don't advise you to go against every mores and that sort of thing, and support such a horribly terrible story as that might have some slight grain of truth.
+All I ask you to do is to look at this preclear and say, "You happen to be talking about a member of my class."
 Boy, do they get propitiative in a hurry.
 They'll probably give you an extra five!